weirongw23/weirongw23/README.md

 - ⚡ Fun fact: ...
 -->

 I am an undergraduate Computer Science student at the University of Michigan.

-I am based in Michigan and always open to meeting people working on interesting products.
+I am always open to meeting people working on interesting products.